mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 to signal congestion notifications to the other end and react accordingly if a congestion notification is received.

-The probing and verification in the ULP of end-to-end ECN requires per packet control over what value is set on IP packet transmission as well as which of all values are received by the proxy.
+The probing and verification in the upper layer protocol of end-to-end ECN requires per packet control over what value is set on IP packet transmission as well as which of all values are received by the proxy.
 The QUIC specification is providing one such example in Section 13.4 of